flyaflya/causact/README.md

 For more info, see
 `A Business Analyst's Introduction to Business Analytics` available at
 <https://www.causact.com>.
+You can also check out the package’s
+vignette: `vignette("narrative-to-insight-with-causact")`.
+Two
-Two additional examples are shown below.
+additional examples are shown below.

 ## Prosocial Chimpanzees Example from Statistical Rethinking